Compliance Management System (CMS) – A Refresher

 - Compliance audit.

-It is critical that these foundations of the CMS be robust and work cohesively to ensure the financial institution complies with the multitude of federal and state regulations.
+These foundations of the CMS must be robust and work cohesively to ensure the financial institution complies with the multitude of federal and state regulations.

 Board and Management Oversight